sayeduzzamansajid/sayeduzzamansajid/readme.md

 ## 👨‍💻 About Me

-I am a passionate **Software Engineer** with a strong interest in building modern, scalable, and responsive web applications.
+I am a aspiring **Software Engineer** with a strong interest in building modern, scalable, and responsive web applications.
 I enjoy working with both frontend and backend technologies to create complete solutions.
 Currently, I am improving my full-stack skills by building real-world projects and learning advanced web technologies.